This tool reveals which of your favorite apps are sharing way too much data

 “That is not offline at all,” Storozuk says. (iDailyBread, the app’s developers, did not respond to a request for comment.)

-A privacy work-in-progress
+A privacy work in progress

 Storozuk, who built security systems for businesses before cofounding Seudo, says the app has been in development for three years, going through various internal iterations.
 But now that people are becoming more attuned to privacy issues, she felt the time was right to release it publicly.

-Note: This story has been updated with comments from McDonald’s and Lensa.